 Both paths take you to the batch creation form.

 Choose a formula from the dropdown.
 Each option shows the formula name followed by its total weight in parentheses -- for example, "Lavender Body Butter (500 g)."
-Once you select a formula, the ingredients preview populates automatically.
+Once you select a formula, the raw material preview populates automatically.

 A date picker defaults to today's date.
 Change it if you are logging a batch that was produced on a different day.